Parliament of the United Kingdom: Judicial functions

 Prior to the creation of the Supreme Court of the United Kingdom in 2009, Parliament was the highest court in the realm for most purposes, but the Privy Council had jurisdiction in some cases (for instance, appeals from ecclesiastical courts).
 The jurisdiction of Parliament arose from the ancient custom of petitioning the Houses to redress grievances and to do justice.
 The House of Commons ceased considering petitions to reverse the judgements of lower courts in 1399, effectively leaving the House of Lords as the court of last resort.
 In modern times, the judicial functions of the House of Lords were performed not by the whole House, but by the Lords of Appeal in Ordinary (judges granted life peerage dignities under the Appellate Jurisdiction Act 1876) and by Lords of Appeal (other peers with experience in the judiciary).
 However, under the Constitutional Reform Act 2005, these judicial functions were transferred to the newly created Supreme Court in 2009, and the Lords of Appeal in Ordinary became the first Justices of the Supreme Court.
 Peers who hold high judicial office are no longer allowed to vote or speak in the Lords until they retire as justices.

-In the late 19th century, Acts allowed for the appointment of Scottish Lords of Appeal in Ordinary and ended appeal in Scottish criminal matters to the House of Lords, so that the High Court of Justiciary became the highest criminal court in Scotland.
+In the late nineteenth century, acts allowed for the appointment of Scottish Lords of Appeal in Ordinary and ended appeal in Scottish criminal matters to the House of Lords, so that the High Court of Justiciary became the highest criminal court in Scotland.
 There is an argument that the provisions of Article XIX of the Union with England Act 1707 prevent any Court outside Scotland from hearing any appeal in criminal cases: "And that the said Courts or any other of the like nature after the Unions shall have no power to Cognosce Review or Alter the Acts or Sentences of the Judicatures within Scotland or stop the Execution of the same."
 The House of Lords judicial committee usually had a minimum of two Scottish Judges to ensure that some experience of Scots law was brought to bear on Scottish appeals in civil cases, from the Court of Session.
 The Supreme Court now usually has at least two Scottish judges, together with at least one from Northern Ireland.
 As Wales is developing its own judicature, it is likely that the same principle will be applied.

 Certain other judicial functions have historically been performed by the House of Lords.
 Until 1948, it was the body in which peers had to be tried for felonies or high treason; now, they are tried by normal juries.
 The last occasion of the trial of a peer in the House of Lords was in 1935.
 When the House of Commons impeaches an individual, the trial takes place in the House of Lords.
 Impeachments are now possibly defunct, as the last one occurred in 1806.
 In 2006, a number of MPs attempted to revive the custom, having signed a motion for the impeachment of Tony Blair, but this was unsuccessful.